Brikaa/security-assignment-2/report/report.md

 ### Cause

-`OperationsUtil.doServletTransfer` does not check the available balance
+`OperationsUtil.doServletTransfer` does not check the available balance.

 ## Business logic flaw (excessive money transfer in REST API)